ultral/ultral.github.io/it/coreos2centos-en.md

 We decided not to reinvent the wheel and use the packer:

 1. Put packer config & kickstart file into the git repository.
-2. Configured jenkins slave with hyper-v & Packer.
+2. Configured Jenkins slave with hyper-v & Packer.
 3. Created & configured Jenkins pipeline.

 It worked really easy:

 1. Packer created an empty VM & mounted an ISO.
 2. VM booted, Packer typed a boot command into the grub
-3. Grub got kickstart file from web server or floppy drive provided by packer.
+3. Grub got kickstart file from the packer web server or floppy drive provided by the packer.
 4. Anaconda started with the kickstart file & installed base OS.
 5. Packer was waiting for available SSH connection to the VM.
 6. Packer ran Ansible in local mode inside the VM.